 The property is 7.46 acres in Winston Salem off Jonestown road.
 It has fields, forest, a farmhouse and 2 other buildings.
 It is in a suburban area of the city that is being taken over and developed with high density single family homes.
 It is at the end of a road, abutting some flood land that will likely stay un-developed, a set of agricultural lots, and urban multifamily developments.

-The plan is to develop housing and parking near the road, build a common house and short term stay buildings in the back, and leave a remaining 3(ish) acres open to gardens and other shared amenities.
+The plan is to develop housing and parking near the road, build a common house and leave much of the land as gardens and other shared amenities.

 Village Historian (& future resident): Kay Endress, Winston Salem